 - along with chicken pot pie

 - on top of vanilla ice cream for a sweet treat

-If you’re looking to have these to taste like Cracker Barrel’s, I suggest you use Golden Delicious.
+If you want these to taste like Cracker Barrel’s, I suggest you use Golden Delicious.
 I recommend Granny Smith apples if you’re looking for an apple actually to fry.